cozy/cozy-stack/docs/sharing.md

 | --------- | ------------------------------------- |
 | sharecode | a code that identify the recipient    |
 | url       | the URL of the Cozy for the recipient |

-The sharecode is the same as the one used on the preview page to give the user the right to display the to-be-shared documents.

 ##### Example